idiotekk/idiotekk.github.io/_posts/2021-09-11-cpp_random.markdown

 ---

-This article is one of a series about some random facts about C++.
+This article is one of a series about some random facts/thoughts on C++.

+# Why do I learn C++
+- For work.
+- C++ is a lower-level language.
+Learning it makes me understand better how machine works, which is helpful for higher-level languages too.
+- C++ is a good skill to have.
+It is one of the most popular and mature language, one can do many things with existing libraies and with the wide community support.

 # Virtual function